 Electricity Theft - SB 776 by Sen. Baxley (R) and HB 879 by Rep. Burgess (R) would establish criteria for an electric utility and the courts to follow for the recovery of losses associated with illegal marijuana grow houses.
 The criteria include processes to establish the amount of electricity that was stolen.
 After the utility follows these criteria, the burden of proof would shift to the defendant.
-SB 776 has one stop left and HB 879 passed out of its first committee.
+SB 776 passed out of its second committee and HB 879 passed out of its first committees.